Scientific productivity as a random walk: Introduction

 The discovery that the canonical trajectory is a misleading description of individual productivity patterns presents a puzzle: what mechanisms lead to both dramatic variability in individual productivity trajectories and simultaneously the canonical pattern in aggregate?
-Past explanations of a canonical pattern at the individual level have invoked ideas ranging from cognitive mechanisms~\cite{horner1986relation} to psychological development~\cite{mumford1984age} and economic mechanisms~\cite{becker2009human, diamond1986life}.
-Other explanations focus on the scientific reward mechanisms, in which scholars tend to become more stratified over the course of a career~\cite{cole1974social, reskin1977scientific, cole1979age}.
-However, these ideas do not readily explain the empirical diversity of faculty productivity patterns~\cite{way2017misleading}.
+Past explanations of a canonical pattern at the individual level have invoked ideas ranging from cognitive mechanisms~\cite{horner1986relation} to psychological development~\cite{mumford1984age} and economic mechanisms~\cite{becker2009human, diamond1986life}. \rr{A second category of explanation focused on tenure, whereby faculty become less productive after tenure due to changing research incentives~\cite{holley1977tenure, brogaard2018economists, tripodi2025tenure} and a marked increase in administrative duties~\cite{myers2023newfacts}.} \rr{A third set of explanations focus on the scientific reward mechanisms, in which scholars tend to become more stratified over the course of a career~\cite{cole1974social, reskin1977scientific, cole1979age, checchi2021incentives}}.
+However, these ideas \rr{generally} ignore the broad heterogeneities across scientists and institutions, and do not readily explain the empirical diversity of faculty productivity patterns~\cite{way2017misleading}.
 As a result, little is known about mechanisms that generate realistic individual productivity trajectories.